SCorey90/rootPlotter/README.md

+# What is this, and why does it exist?
 This is a tool I made for plotting 1D ROOT objects in a way that I find more convenient by adding all of the objects to a class, chosing colors for them, adding them all automatically to a legend, and plotting it all in one go.

 The origin of the idea is that I wanted to set a default color scheme for all of my plots that is friendly to my colorblindness.
 I hope that people with normal color vision and other colorblind people find the color scheme, which can be sampled by running the ColorPaletteDemo executable, easily discernable as well.